Fudan-iGEM/2023-wiki/docs/src/results.md

 ### Cyanobacteria - *E. coli*

 To confirm the binding between cyanobacteria and *E. coli*, we mixed *E. coli* strains displaying lectins on their surfaces with the corresponding cyanobacteria and allowed them to settle.
-We measured the OD~600~,~685~ of the supernatant at 0, 2, 6, and 24 hours to assess the remaining *E.coli* / cyanobacteria in the supernatant.
-(Details in [BBa_K4765109](http://parts.igem.org/Part:BBa_K4765109), [BBa_K4765110](http://parts.igem.org/Part:BBa_K4765110))
+We measured the OD~600~,~685~ of the supernatant at 0, 2, 6, and 24 hours to assess the remaining *E.coli* / cyanobacteria in the supernatant. (details in [BBa_K4765109](http://parts.igem.org/Part:BBa_K4765109), [BBa_K4765110](http://parts.igem.org/Part:BBa_K4765110))

 <div style="text-align: center;">
 <img src="https://static.igem.wiki/teams/4765/wiki/yzm/cyano-e-coli-3.png" style='width:65%'>